All Episodes

 President Obama will be the first president of color, technically, racially, ethnically speaking.

-They just meant that he had done that that that black America had really for the first time an ally like maybe they had never had before.
+They just meant that he had done, that black America had really for the first time an ally like maybe they had never had before.

-I mean I i you have Carter, who is certainly uh got a lot of the black vote, as all Democrat presidents do, uh but uh Carter was Carter's presidency was so brief, not brief enough, uh and and largely discredited and insignificant that uh that people don't pay a lot of attention to that.
+But Carter was, Carter's presidency was so brief, not brief enough, and largely discredited and insignificant that people don't pay a lot of attention to that.

-Hence came the somewhat affectionate uh usage of Bill Clinton as America's first black president.
+Hence came the somewhat affectionate usage of Bill Clinton as America's first black president.

-So it is in that context that we now take a look at President Obama with a very interesting uh week and a fraction here, in which he has uh done us the favor of starting to actually tell the truth about his feelings about gay marriage, something which he has always favored, always, please.
+So it is in that context that we now take a look at President Obama with a very interesting week in a fraction here, in which he has done us the favor of starting to actually tell the truth about his feelings about gay marriage, something which he has always favored, always, please.

-And so we'll talk about this in a in a couple of ways.
+And so we'll talk about this in a couple of ways.

 I want to share a little bit of Andrew Sullivan's writing.

-Andrew Sullivan is very thoughtful guy and is a good writer, and he makes me crazy.
+Andrew Sullivan is a very thoughtful guy and is a good writer, and he makes me crazy.

-And I I think you have a responsibility, you know, whether you're gay or black or of a particular religion, writing about that religion, that what is to see when you are seeing things through the lens of self-interest, and and perhaps only self-interest, because sometimes your self-interest will will not objectively deserve to prevail.
+And I think you have a responsibility, you know, whether you're gay or black or of a particular religion, writing about that religion, that is to see when you are seeing things through the lens of self-interest and perhaps only self-interest because sometimes your self-interest will not objectively deserve to prevail.

-You know, the slow five's guy does not have a right to be in the NBA.
+You know, the slow 5'6 guy does not have a right to be in the NBA.

 I know that's not apples and apples about gay marriage or anything else, but I'm just talking about the concept of self-interest.